NASA-IMPACT/veda-auth-central/docs/architecture-decision-records/layering-on-keycloak.md

      - Additional effort required to develop and maintain the custom layer and its documentation.
      - Potential for increased complexity in managing the interaction between Keycloak and the custom layer.
      - Risk of requiring solution-specific logic on the application side.
+     - Requires development of a custom administation GUI.

 ## Decision Outcome